natbolon/wiki-gender/README.md

 - Is there an asymmetry in the way men and women are portrayed in the wikipedia?
 - Have we changed along time the choice of words use to describe people?
 - Are there sectors/topics more likely to introduce language biases than others?
+- How subjective are the adjectives used to describe the people?

 # Dataset